Cheddar Pecan Cheese Ring with Strawberry Preserves

 Make this for your next get together with friends.
 You’re gonna love it.
 I promise.

-🛒 Ingredient Notes
+Ingredient Notes

 A photo of all the ingredients needed for the recipe.

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Sharp Cheddar Cheese (Use sharp or extra sharp according to your preference.
+• Sharp Cheddar Cheese — Use sharp or extra sharp according to your preference.
 And be sure to grate it yourself.
-Don’t purchase the shredded cheese in the bag.)
+Don’t purchase the shredded cheese in the bag.

-• Pecans (Definitely a Georgia-grown ingredient.
-The toasted pecans are a perfect contrast to the other ingredients in this recipe.)
+• Pecans — Definitely a Georgia-grown ingredient.
+The toasted pecans are a perfect contrast to the other ingredients in this recipe.

-• Onion (I prefer mild yellow onion for this.)
+• Onion — I prefer mild yellow onion for this.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Cheddar Pecan Cheese Ring with Strawberry Preserves
+How to Make Cheddar Pecan Cheese Ring with Strawberry Preserves

 Toast the Pecans